If Your Sales Team Doesn’t Trust Marketing Data, You Don’t Have a Growth System

 Opaque Data Leads to Overlooked Opportunities

-How Misaligned Metrics Destroy Pipeline Velocity
+How Misaligned Metrics Slow Pipeline Velocity

 When Activity Masks Stagnation